audtheshaud/SmoothTypeForFirefox/README.md

 When I went to find a Microsoft Word style equivalent for Firefox, I became very disappointed in the lack of options.
 I found an extension on Chrome and edited the files in order for it to function on FireFox.

+### ALL CREDIT GOES TO https://github.com/jsz-05/jsz-SmoothType
+### They made this amazing Chrome Extension!

+## It is still somewhat broken, as I have only just started going through the code

 ## To use it:
 1. Download the code as a .ZIP and extract
 2. Type about:debugging in your Firefox search bar